-Dedicated triathletes are always looking for new ways to elevate their performance, and those at the top know it’s often about training smarter, not just harder.
-Training effectively includes managing your diet, and especially watching your intake of protein, carbs, electrolytes, and ketones.
+Dedicated triathletes are always looking for new ways to elevate their performance and training sessions, and those at the top know it’s often about training smarter, not just harder.
+Endurance training effectively for a triathlon includes managing your diet, and especially watching your intake of protein, carbs, electrolytes, and ketones.
 The first three are likely familiar to you, but you may not recognize the fourth.

 So what are ketones?
 Ketones are an energy source that can be endogenously — i.e. internally — produced within your body.
 However, your body will only create its own ketones after experiencing severe restriction of the amount of carbs and sugars you consume each day.

 Regardless of whether you opt for exogenous or endogenous ketones, ketones themselves are a source of clean burning fuel that are often more efficient than carbohydrates.
-So if you’re looking to learn how ketones can help optimize your triathlon training and performance, read on.
+This is how the keto triathlete trend was born.
+So if you’re looking to learn how ketones can help optimize your triathlon training sessions and performance, read on.

 What Should a Triathlete Eat During Training?

-Athletes usually consume carbohydrates as an easy way to provide their body with the energy needed for high-intensity exercise.
+A triathlete diet usually consists of a large amount of carbs.
+Athletes usually consume a carb diet as an easy way to provide their body with the energy needed for high-intensity exercise.
 Athletes — triathletes especially — rely on large amounts of carbohydrates to generate the glucose needed for energy.

 By contrast, ketones are produced by the liver when there is no more glucose available — such as during fasting or ketosis.
 And while ketones are a more efficient energy source than carbs, high-intensity efforts may still rely on the body’s ability to metabolize carbs.

-As a result, because of the intensity of triathlon training, fasting or adhering strictly to a ketogenic diet is probably out of the question for most triathletes.
-Doing so would require users to largely minimize or completely eliminate carbs.
+As a result, because of the intensity of triathlon training, fasting or adhering strictly to a low-carb diet is probably out of the question for most triathletes.
+Doing so would require users to largely minimize or completely eliminate their carb intake.

 Furthermore, to actually achieve ketosis, a person must consume less than 50g of carbs per day.
 During training, triathletes should be consuming between 30-60g of carbohydrates per hour.
 Then, immediately before a triathlon, individuals should consume about 10g of carbs per kilogram of body weight.

 Consequently, triathletes may have difficulty accessing endogenous ketones.
+However, keto during triathlon training is not impossible.
 This is what makes exogenous ketone products so important for those who rely on constant carbs to fuel their performance.
-Dual fueling with clean carbs and a tasty, portable exogenous ketone drink like Kenetik can make all the difference in a long race, and ensure triathletes stay energized and focused.
+Dual fueling with clean carbs and a tasty, portable exogenous ketone drink like Kenetik can make all the difference in a long race, and ensure carb adapted triathletes stay energized and focused.

 What Should a Triathlete Drink During Training?